milesroberts-123/convert-prosampler-to-meme/README.md

 `./prosampler_to_meme.bash -i prosampler_example.meme -o prosampler_example.out`

 Will convert the prosampler_example.meme file in this repository into MEME motif format and save the results to prosampler_example.out.
 This file can then be directrly uploaded to any online [MEME suite tool](http://meme-suite.org/index.html) or input into the command line versions of MEME suite tools.

+## DEPENDENICES

+None!
+You only need to be able to run the `sed` command to use this script.
+I tested this script using the 2019-11-09 version of ProSampler and MEME v5.1.1 on an Ubuntu terminal.